MarkAntonyGit/Python_Access-log/README.md

 # Description

-Here I have created a python scri to analyze access_log and plot the hits per IP, date and country using the matplotlib and pandas modules.
+Here I have created a python scrip to analyze access_log and plot the hits per IP, date and country using the matplotlib and pandas modules.
 The script also uses two other custom modules, logparser and ipstack , which I have uploaded in this repository.
 The script analyze the access_log with respect to hits per IP, hits per date and hits per country.

 ### Hits per IP